Danny Pudi

 Daniel Mark Pudi (born March 10, 1979) is an American actor and director.
-His roles include Abed Nadir on the NBC sitcom Community (2009–2015), for which he received three nominations for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series and one nomination for the TCA Award for Individual Achievement in Comedy.
+His portrayal of Abed Nadir on the sitcom Community (2009–2015), brought him three nominations for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series and one nomination for the TCA Award for Individual Achievement in Comedy.
 He also has starred as Brad Bakshi in the Apple TV+ comedy series Mythic Quest and was the voice of Huey Duck on the 2017 reboot of DuckTales.

 Early life

 Daniel Mark Pudi was born in Chicago on March 10, 1979, the son of programmer and analyst Teresa and Abraham Lazarus Pudi (1955–2018).
-His parents immigrated to the U.S. and became naturalized citizens: his mother came from the village of Pokośno, Poland, and his father came from the village of Poduru, West Godavari district, Andhra Pradesh, India, and hails from a Telugu Christian family.
+He has a sister, Katherine, and a brother, Adam.
+His parents immigrated to the U.S. and became naturalized citizens: his mother came from the village of Pokośno, Poland, and his father came from the village of Poduru in Andhra Pradesh, India, and hailed from a Telugu Christian family.
 Pudi grew up speaking Polish with his mother and grandmother.

 He grew up on the South Side of Chicago with brother Adam and sister Katherine and attended Notre Dame College Prep in Niles, a northern suburb.
 In 2013, he gave the commencement address at Notre Dame College Prep.

 Pudi studied dance in Chicago and attended Marquette University in Milwaukee, Wisconsin, graduating with a degree in communication and theatre in 2001.
 At Marquette, he was the first winner of the Chris Farley Scholarship.
 Beyond paying for a year of school, the scholarship led to him performing at an improv comedy event featuring Jim Breuer and Dave Chappelle, increasing his interest in studying improv.
 After Marquette, he performed in summer stock theatre in Wisconsin, studied at The Second City in Chicago, and joined Stir Friday Night!, a sketch comedy ensemble of Asian American performers.
 Other SFN alumni include Steven Yeun.